sciety/sciety/static/jobs/community-outreach-manager.md

-Sciety is a platform for research communication where new research results in biology, medicine and other sciences are made available for peer review and curation by different expert communities (https://sciety.org).
+Sciety is a platform for research communication where new research results in biology, medicine and other sciences are made available for peer review and curation by different expert communities.
 It is built and operated by a small team at eLife Sciences Publications Limited.

 Communities of discipline experts, academic societies, journal editors, early-career reviewers, or institution- and department-level teams can share expert reviews of new findings and help readers to navigate the expanding volume of literature made openly available every day.
 We have communities like eLife, PREReview, Review Commons and Peer Community as examples of those already on board.